 In order to design a faster algorithm for searching for all NAC-colorings, we exploit the fact that for edge-disjoint graphs $G_1$ and $G_2$, it is straightforward to construct $\CP(G_{1}, G_{2})$ once we know $\nac{G_1}$ and $\nac{G_2}$.
-Then, we can get $\nac{G_{1} \cup G_{2}}$ by applying \IsNACColoring{} to each coloring in $\CP(G_{1}, G_{2})$, see also \Cref{alg:coloring_product} in \Cref{sec:pseudocode}.
-This can significantly reduce the number of \IsNACColoring{} calls comparing to testing all red-blue-colorings of $G_{1} \cup G_{2}$.
-To apply the idea on a graph $G$, we: \begin{enumerate} \item decompose $G$ into pairwise edge-disjoint subgraphs $G_1, \ldots, G_\ell$, and \item compute the NAC-product $\CP(G_1, \dots, G_\ell)$ using $\nac{G_1}, \ldots, \nac{G_\ell}$ and filter it to get $\nac{G}$. \end{enumerate} In the following two subsections we discuss possible heuristics for these two phases.
+Then, we can get $\nac{G_{1} \cup G_{2}}$ by applying \IsNACColoring{} to each coloring in $\CP(G_{1}, G_{2})$.
+This can significantly reduce the number of \IsNACColoring{} calls compared to testing all red-blue colorings of $G_{1} \cup G_{2}$.
+To apply the idea on a graph $G$, we: \begin{enumerate} \item decompose $G$ into pairwise edge-disjoint subgraphs $G_1, \ldots, G_\ell$, and \item compute the NAC-product $\CP(G_1, \dots, G_\ell)$ using $\nac{G_1}, \ldots, \nac{G_\ell}$ and filter it to get $\nac{G}$. \end{enumerate} In the following two subsections, we discuss possible heuristics for these two phases.